 The Trauma Buy Back benefit is a built in feature of Trauma Cover but you can, at an additional cost, enhance the features of the benefit by taking out the Trauma Buy Back Plus option.

 Trauma Buy Back benefit

-Automatically reinstates Trauma Cover 12 months after a Trauma claim is paid.
+Automatically reinstates Trauma Cover if we pay a Trauma Cover claim.

 Trauma Buy Back Plus option